jhwshin/arch-install/README.md

 # verbose disk list
 $ fdisk -l

-# setup root partition and EFI (if not dual booting)
+# setup gpt, root partition and EFI (if not dual booting)
 # install script will create luks and btrfs
 $ fdisk /dev/<sdX>